Tent cities cost millions more than keeping migrant kids with parents

 The reason for the high cost, the official and several former officials told NBC News, is that the sudden urgency to bring in security, air conditioning, medical workers and other government contractors far surpasses the cost for structures that are routinely staffed.

-It costs $256 per person per day to hold children in permanent HHS facilities like Casa Padre in Brownsville, Texas.
-And keeping children with their parents in detention centers like the one run by U.S. Customs and Immigration Enforcement in Dilley, Texas cost $298 per resident per day, according to an agency estimate when it awarded the contract for the facility in 2014.
+It costs $256 per person per night to hold children in permanent HHS facilities like Casa Padre in Brownsville, Texas.
+And keeping children with their parents in detention centers like the one run by U.S. Customs and Immigration Enforcement in Dilley, Texas cost $298 per resident per night, according to an agency estimate when it awarded the contract for the facility in 2014.

 At those prices, the additional cost to operate a 400-bed temporary structure for one month at capacity would be more than $5 million.
 The average stay for separated kids is nearly two months.